howdyai/botkit/readme-glip.md

 server=<MY_APP_SERVER> appKey=<MY_APP_KEY> appSecret=<MY_APP_SECRET> username=<MY_USERNAME> password=<MY_PASSWORD> extension=<MY_EXTENSION>  node glip_bot.js
 ```

+5) Go to glip.devtest.ringcentral.com and signin with ringcentral account.

+6) Enter the *username*, *password* and *extension* to login to glip.

-5) Your bot should be online!
+7) Your bot should be online!
 Within GLIP, find the bot in your contacts list, and send it a message.

 Try:
   * uptime